-When depression becomes so severe that you can’t get out of bed anymore it is time to get some help.
+When depression becomes so severe that you or someone you know may say I don’t want to get out of bed anymore it is time to get some help.
 There are treatment methods that can help manage the symptoms and improve overall quality of life.

 The Signs of Severe Depression

 It is hard to describe severe depression to someone who has never felt its affects.
-Loved ones may wonder why you can’t just snap out of it.
+Seeing their loved ones that say I don’t want to get out of bed may wonder why you can’t just snap out of it.
 It helps for these folks to have a better sense of what depression looks like.
 Symptoms include: